erasmus-without-paper/ewp-specs-architecture/README.md

 from the client's view point - **the client only needs to know which URL to call** to get the data it needs, and it doesn't need to know which EWP Host serves this URL.
 See [Registry API] [registry-api] for examples.

-**Example 2:**

-If your institution covers multiple HEIs, but - for some reason - you can implement an API for only some of these HEIs, then you might want to split your EWP Host into a couple of smaller ones.
-In other words, you may choose to have a single EWP Host per a single HEI, even if you are a SAAS provider for multiple HEIs.

 Other Recommendations